-- We have developed a mechanism for risk profiling sites that store petroleum and explosives and implemented a risk-based inspection programme to ensure that specialist officers visit the premises deemed the highest risk, whilst operational crews continue to visit all premises storing fireworks. - Our teams have provided advice and support to over 6000 businesses across Greater Manchester, delivered business engagement events to 80 housing providers and supported a number of national NFCC campaigns. - This year we have continued to support the Greater Manchester High Rise and Building Safety Task Force to influence national policy and ensure the safety of residents in flats across Greater Manchester, including the re-inspection of all high-rise buildings, supporting residents with information and advice, and responding to consultations from the Home Office and NFCC. - We have collaborated with our neighbouring fire and rescue services through the NFCC North West Operations Group and the North West Protection Group.
-GMFRS now leads on this work ensuring good practice is highlighted and shared. - Our teams have carried out 123 complex fire investigations using specialist fire scene investigators.
-We have provided information to support investigations by Greater Manchester Police on 98 occasions and provided eight reports to HM Coroners to support inquests. - We have responded to 1,982 Building Regulations Consultations to influence the safe design of new or renovated buildings. - We have successfully carried out other fire safety interventions in 10,000 premises, including advice and support on reducing false alarms, advice following a fire, and guidance on complying with fire safety responsibilities. - In the run up to Bonfire Night, our Fire Safety Officers worked hard carrying out over 100 inspections to make sure shops were storing fireworks safely and legally, with fireworks removed from five businesses not following the rules.
+- ✓ We have developed a mechanism for risk profiling sites that store petroleum and explosives and implemented a risk-based inspection programme to ensure that specialist officers visit the premises deemed the highest risk, whilst operational crews continue to visit all premises storing fireworks. - ✓ Our teams have provided advice and support to businesses including; - Advice to 1,300 premises on reducing false alarms. - Advice to just under 500 businesses following a fire. - Advice to 380 businesses who requested fire safety support. - Targeted advice to 140 Early Years providers in Wigan. - Advice to over 3,700 hospitality premises when lockdown restrictions were lifted, including mailshots and visits by fire safety officers. - A business engagement event delivered to 80 housing providers and managing agents who collectively manage over 4,000 blocks of flats. - Supporting national campaigns led by the NFCC, including teaming up with local businesses Biffa and Love 2 Sleep in Salford, to highlight the benefits of having fire sprinklers fitted inside commercial properties as part of national Sprinkler Week. - ✓ We have embedded and tested the understanding of fire safety risks and procedures through high-rise training exercises delivered for operational crews. - ✓ This year we have continued to support the Greater Manchester High Rise and Building Safety Task Force to influence national policy and ensure the safety of residents in flats across Greater Manchester, including; - Completing the re-inspection of all high-rise buildings as part of the national Building Risk Review programme. - Allocating over £2.5m of Waking Watch Relief Fund grants to support the installation of common fire alarms in more than 20 buildings. - Co-ordinating a response to the Home Office consultation on Personal Emergency Evacuation Plans, following consultation with stakeholders. - Supporting residents with information and advice, including attendance at events arranged by Manchester Cladiators. - Responding to the NFCC consultation on a review of the Simultaneous Evacuation Guidance. - ✓ We have collaborated with our neighbouring fire and rescue services through the NFCC North West Operations Group and the North West Protection Group.
+GMFRS now leads on this work ensuring good practice is highlighted and shared, including; - A North West high-rise exercise. - A North West fire safety event attended by all Fire Safety officers looking at the implications of the Building Safety Act and Fire Safety Act. - ✓ Our teams have carried out 123 complex fire investigations using specialist fire scene investigators.
+We have provided information to support investigations by GMP on 98 occasions and provided eight reports to HM Coroners to support inquests.

+- ✓ We have responded to 1,982 Building Regulations Consultations to influence the safe design of new or renovated buildings. - ✓ We have successfully carried out other fire safety interventions in 10,000 premises, including advice and support on reducing false alarms, advice following a fire, and guidance on complying with fire safety responsibilities. - ✓ In the run up to Bonfire Night, our Fire Safety Officers worked hard carrying out over 100 inspections to make sure shops were storing fireworks safely and legally, with fireworks removed from five businesses not following the rules.
 We also made contact with all 327 licenced premises, providing advice to businesses ahead of the Bonfire period.